-Our Literary Wessex tour will include visits to the ancient stone circle of Stonehenge, Salisbury and its Cathedral, which boasts the tallest spire in England, the rolling hills of Hardy country, the elegant city of Bath, as well as the city of Winchester, the coastal town of Lyme Regis and the picturesque Isle of Wight, lying a short ferry trip from the mainland.
+The trail includes the ancient stone circle of Stonehenge, Salisbury and its Cathedral, which boasts the tallest spire in England; the rolling hills of Hardy country; the city of Bath, with its Roman heritage, and Winchester; the coastal town of Lyme Regis; and the picturesque Isle of Wight, lying a short ferry trip from the mainland.

-All this, of course, in addition to London, where we will re-discover the locations associated with such peerless literary figures as Shakespeare, Dickens, Johnson and Pepys.
+Starting in London, you can re-discover the locations associated with some of the country's greatest literary figures - Shakespeare, Dickens, Johnson and Pepys.

-Literary Wessex Day 1 We will rendezvous at our London hotel from where, in the afternoon, we will set out for the Charles Dickens Museum at 48 Doughty Street for a guided tour.
+Literary Wessex Day 1 Exploring Charles Dickens and Dickensian London.
+Beginning at the Charles Dickens Museum at 48 Doughty Street for a guided tour.
 We will then walk through Dickensian London to Fleet Street, the city’s old publishing centre, to Ye Olde Cheshire Cheese, where Dr Samuel Johnson, James Boswell, David Garrick, William Makepeace Thackeray, Dickens, Oscar Wilde and W.B.
 Yeats Rhymers Club met to discuss their work.

-After lunch, we will drive on to Winchester Cathedral, the inspiration for Anthony Trollope’s Barchester novels, and visit Jane Austen’s grave.
-We will then visit King Arthur’s Round Table at the Great Hall and follow John Keats’ Walk, the inspiration for his ode – ‘To Autumn’.
+After lunch, drive on to Winchester Cathedral, the inspiration for Anthony Trollope’s Barchester novels, and visit Jane Austen’s grave.
+Take the opportunity to visit King Arthur’s Round Table at the Great Hall and follow John Keats’ Walk, the inspiration for his ode – ‘To Autumn’.

 I take a walk every day for an hour before dinner and this is generally my walk.
 I go out at the back gate across on street, into the Cathedral yard, along a paved path, past the beautiful front of the Cathedral, turn to the left under a stone doorway – then I am on the other side of the building – which leaving behind me I pass on through two college-like squares seemingly built for the dwelling place of deans and Prebendaries – garnished with grass and shaded with trees.
 Then I pass through one of the old city gates…

-Literary Wessex Day 3 In the morning we will drive to Southampton and take the ferry to the Isle of Wight and the Farringford Hotel, formerly the home of Alfred, Lord Tennyson.
+Literary Wessex Day 3 In the morning drive to Southampton to take the ferry to the Isle of Wight and the Farringford Hotel, formerly the home of Alfred, Lord Tennyson.

-We will be given a tour of the area, Julia Margaret Cameron’s home and studio, Dimbola Lodge and Tennyson’s home.
-Our guide will be Dr Brian Hinton MBE, Chairman of Dimbola Lodge and an authority on Tennyson, Cameron and the literary history of The Isle of Wight.
+Pioneering photographer Julia Margaret Cameron’s had her home and studio at Dimbola Lodge, just inland from Freshwater bay.
+Dimbola Lodge is now a museum and exhibition space.
+Dr Brian Hinton MBE, Chairman of Dimbola Lodge is an authority on Tennyson, Cameron and the literary history of The Isle of Wight.

-Literary Wessex Day 4 This morning we will visit Literary Bonchurch, the hotel where Charles Dickens wrote parts of David Copperfield, the house where Algernon Swinburne was raised and the grave in which he is laid to rest.
+Literary Wessex Day 4 In the morning, visit Literary Bonchurch, the hotel where Charles Dickens wrote parts of David Copperfield, the house where Algernon Swinburne was raised and the grave in which he is laid to rest.
 We will then travel to the northern part of the Island and visit Shanklin and Colebrooke, where John Keats lived and wrote.

 Keats wrote ‘The Eve of St Agnes’, ‘Lamia’ and part of his epic ‘Hyperion’ at Shanklin, which he described in a letter as: